 The Training Within Industry program has also significantly contributed to a shift in organizational culture concerning learning and employee training.
 Middle management has realized the importance of conducting job instruction using a method that has been proven across many industries for several decades.
 Additionally, employees trained using the TWI Job Instruction method (TWI JI) are far more willing to share their knowledge with other employees.
 Moreover, the entire Training Within Industry program has contributed to building employee and operator awareness, which directly impacts performance indicators and machine downtime caused by improper operation or lack of knowledge.

-A graduate of the University of Economics in Wrocław, Faculty of Management and Production Engineering—certified TWI Trainer.
-He has more than 4 years of experience in implementing process optimization solutions for the manufacturing and pharmaceutical industries, as well as in designing and implementing Continuous Improvement systems and management tools based on Lean Manufacturing (5S, SMED, TQM).
-Additionally, he is responsible for the development of MES systems and the implementation of production indicators at Tarczyński S.A.
+He holds a degree from the Wrocław University of Economics, Faculty of Management and Production Engineering, and is a certified TWI Trainer.
+With over four years of experience in implementing process optimization solutions across the manufacturing and pharmaceutical industries, Krzysztof specializes in designing and deploying Continuous Improvement systems and management frameworks based on Lean Manufacturing tools such as 5S, SMED, and TQM.

 I am a promoter of Lean Management and the Training Within Industry program.
 I am a practitioner.
 I co-create many startups.
 Since 2015, I have been the CEO of Leantrix - a leading Lean consulting company in Poland, which, starting from 2024, organizes one of the largest conferences dedicated to lean management in Poland - the Lean TWI Summit.
 Since 2019, I have been the CEO of Do Lean IT OU, a company registered in Estonia that creates the software etwi.io, used by dozens of manufacturing and service companies in Europe and the USA.